Top 10 Things to Do in the Outer Banks Now

 The Outer Banks is a 130-mile stretch of barrier islands just off the coast of North Carolina.
 Commonly referred to as the OBX, this National Seashore is one of the most ideal places in America for a family vacation.
 With miles of pristine beaches and endless possibilities for adventure, I am confident after just one visit it will entice you to make an Outer Banks Vacation an annual thing.

 Spend a Week in an Outer Banks Vacation Home

 Outer Banks Vacation homes are not your usual rental properties.
 In fact, they are quite unusual.
 In all of my travels, I have yet to come across a place anywhere else that has vacation homes of this magnitude.
 I recently stayed in a sixteen bedroom ocean front home.
-It has 11,000 square feet of living space, a pool table, a media room, an elevator and two gourmet kitchens.
+It has 11,000 square feet of living space, a pool table, a media room, an elevator, and two gourmet kitchens.
 OBX beach rentals are built to accommodate large groups of families and friends.
-When a house comes with nine master bedrooms no one has to fight over who gets the king-sized bed.
+Moreover, when a house comes with nine master bedrooms no one has to fight over who gets the king-sized bed.

 Note: If you are looking to save money on your rental book before Memorial Day and after Labor Day to enjoy offseason rates.